-Look Out for These 10 Signs of a Hormonal Imbalance
+Look Out for These Ten Signs of a Hormonal Imbalance

-This group of hormones stimulates excess sebum production which then gets trapped in the pores, forming small pimples and blackheads.
+This group of sex hormones is predominantly found in males, though they are found to a lesser extent in women.
+Androgens stimulate excess sebum production which then gets trapped in the pores, forming small pimples and blackheads.

 2. Sleep disorders

 Reduced levels of progesterone just before your period cause some women to have a hard time falling asleep.
 This inability to fall asleep can also occur after giving birth, but it’s often attributed to the responsibilities of being a new mother.

 Progesterone works to relax the body.
 When levels are reduced, you’ll feel more anxious and stressed.

 A constant desire to eat is an obstacle to any weight loss program.
 In some cases, chronic hunger can be caused by a hormone imbalance.
 It’s been proven that sleep deprivation increases levels of a hormone called ghrelin, which is responsible for producing the sensation of hunger.

 At the same time, levels of the hormone leptin – which helps to regulate the appetite – decrease.
 As such, the constant urge to eat could be the result of a hormone imbalance, brought on by lack of sleep.